tbrixen/idp-oauth/README.md

 idp-oauth
 =========

-My OAuth implementation for the Identity and Privacy couse
+My OAuth implementation for the Identity and Privacy course.